-Figures 5-10 show that the removal efficiency of HWTS systems differs per pathogen type and per research study.
-Peer-reviewed research is in this case more reliable than other studies, but even these results do not always agree.
-The removal efficiencies found in the reviewed articles, are not always compatible with the target performance of the WHO (see Fig. 1), which corresponds with the results of previous studies such as (Murphy et al., 2010a; van der Laan et al., 2014).
-The difference between highest and lowest reported efficiencies of each HWTS system is exactly what makes the difference between safe or unsafe water produced with this filter.
+Figures 5-10 show that the removal efficiency of HWTS systems differs per pathogen type and per study.
+The removal efficiencies found in the reviewed articles, are not always compatible with the target performance of the WHO (see Fig. 1), which corresponds with the results of previous studies such as Murphy et al. (2010a) and van der Laan et al. (2014).
+The difference between highest and lowest reported efficiencies of each HWTS system is what makes the difference between safe or unsafe water produced with this particular HWTS system.
 Hence, the question arises whether certain removal efficiency can be guaranteed for the HWTS systems.

-In Figs. 11 and 12, the total range of lowest to highest log removal reported is shown per HWTS system.
-It is assumed that every reported removal efficiency has the same
+In Figs. 11 and 12, the total range of lowest to highest reported log removal reported is shown per HWTS system.

-5 likelihood to occur.
 It can be seen that SODIS have the highest reported efficiency for bacteria removal (9 log removal) whereas, biosand filter report the highest reported efficiency for virus removal (7 log removal).
-Biosand filters show the lowest (zero) removal efficiency for bacteria whereas for virus removal, all filters have been reported with a zero log removal in one or more studies.
+Biosand filters show the lowest (zero) removal efficiency for bacteria whereas for virus removal, all HWTS systems have been reported with a zero log removal in one or more studies.